Who Are the Current Worship Associates?

 Who’s in charge?
 Our Parish Minister, Amy Zucker Morgenstern, is responsible for the quality of our worship services, so Worship Associates are accountable directly to her.
 Both Amy and the Worship Associates are ultimately accountable to the congregation.

 Training & Support Schedule

-In order to be a Worship Associate for the coming year, you must be able to attend these sessions (meals provided):
+In order to be a Worship Associate for the coming year, you must be able to attend the three training/support sessions.
+Dates TBA.

-Additionally, on Sunday, August 11, 2019, you will be introduced and celebrated in a brief ceremony during the service, so please be at one of the services!
+Additionally, during our Water Communion service in mid-August, you will all be introduced and celebrated in a brief ceremony during the service.

 How to apply